A Stolen Life: A Memoir

 A Stolen Life: A Memoir is a true crime book by American kidnapping victim Jaycee Lee Dugard about the 18 years she spent while sequestered and enslaved with her captors in Antioch, California.
 The memoir dissects what she did to survive and cope mentally with extreme abuse.
 The book reached No. 1 on Amazon's sales rankings a day before release and topped The New York Times Best Seller list hardcover nonfiction for six weeks after release.

 A Stolen Life was published on July 12, 2011, by Simon & Schuster.
 In 2016, Dugard followed up A Stolen Life by publishing Freedom: My Book of Firsts, dealing with her life after captivity.

-Background
+Narrative

 In 1991, eleven-year-old Jaycee Dugard was kidnapped by Phillip and Nancy Garrido, who tased her with a stun gun before dragging her into their car as Dugard walked to her school bus stop near her home in Meyers, which is south of South Lake Tahoe, California.
-While in captivity, Garrido raped her for years, impregnating her twice, resulting in her giving birth to two daughters.
-Despite a sustained investigation, Dugard was not found until 2009, eighteen years after her 1991 abduction.
+While in captivity, Garrido raped her for years, which resulted in her giving birth to two daughters.
+Despite a sustained investigation, Dugard was not found until 2009, eighteen years after her abduction.

 A Stolen Life is the story of Dugard's 18-year ordeal and was written as part of her therapy with Rebecca Bailey, who specializes in post-trauma family reunification.
 Dugard further says that she wrote the memoir to provide an in-depth look at what captives like her have endured, and to reach other survivors.